rust-lang/rust/text/0000-rename-int-uint.md

 `intx/uintx` were actually the names that got promoted in the previous revisions of this RFC, where `x` means "unknown", "variable" or "platform-dependent".
 However the `x` suffix was too vague as there were other integer types that have platform-dependent sizes, like register-sized ones, so `intx/uintx` lost their "promoted" status in this revision.

+## C. Use `idiff/usize` as the new type names.

+Previously, the names involving suffixes like `diff`/`addr`/`size`/`offset` are rejected mainly because they favour specific use cases of `int/uint` while overlooking others.
+However, it is true that in the majority of cases in safe code, Rust's `int/uint` are used just like standard C/C++ `ptrdiff_t/size_t`.
+When used in this context, names `idiff/usize` have clarity and familiarity advantages **over all other alternatives**.

+(Note: this author advices against `isize`, as it most likely corresponds to C/C++ `ssize_t`. `ssize_t` is in the POSIX standard, not the C/C++ ones, and is *not for offsets/diffs* according to that standard.)

+But how about the other use cases of `int/uint` especially the "storing casted pointers" one?
+Using `libc`'s `intptr_t`/`uintptr_t` is not an option here, as "Rust on bare metal" would be ruled out.
+Forcing a pointer value into something called `idiff/usize` doesn't seem right either.
+Thus, this leads us to:

+## D. Rename `int/uint` to `iptr/uptr`, with `idiff/usize` being aliases and preferred in container method signatures.

+Best of both worlds, maybe?
+This author believes that if `imem/umem` are deemed too foreign (and quite a few people do think so), then this can be a good solution.

+We may even treat `iptr/uptr` and `idiff/usize` as different types to prevent people from accidentally mixing their usage.

 # Unresolved questions

-This RFC author believes that we should nail down our general integer types/coercions/data structure indexing policies, as discussed in [Restarting the `int/uint` Discussion](http://discuss.rust-lang.org/t/restarting-the-int-uint-discussion/1131), before deciding which names to rename `int/uint` to.
+This RFC author believes that we should nail down our general integer type/coercion/data structure indexing policies, as discussed in [Restarting the `int/uint` Discussion](http://discuss.rust-lang.org/t/restarting-the-int-uint-discussion/1131), before deciding which names to rename `int/uint` to.